RMistela/NeuralControl/Usefull/Why you want to vectorize.md

   DELTA2 = delta3*a2';
   DELTA2 = delta4*a3';
 ```
-Now the time required to burst through all parameters is about 10x smaller than before! (~1075s)
+Now the time required to burst through all parameters takes aproximately 1075 sec, which is 10 times faster than a loop.